krishnasoni-dce/We-Shop-E-Commerce-Android-Application/README.md

-# We-Shop-E-Commerce-Android-Application
+# We-Shop-E-Commerce-Android-Application :computer:

 An Android Application that allows users to shop for products in different categories, users can register an account and login.
 The data will get saved to a Firebase Database and then the users can login with the credentials from Firebase.

 # Record of Progress

 Tuesday 14th January 2020: On this day I started to write the project proposal which describes what this Android Application will be about.